 The terms Records, Comments and Commenters are used in various places throughout the workspace.
 Let’s review what they mean.

 A Record refers to one entire row in the CSV file you uploaded, regardless of the number of columns/fields/cells present.
-It is the feedback or response given by a single Commenter.
+It is all of the feedback or responses given by a single Commenter.

 In the example above we can see that there are a total of 3,390 Records contained in all three analyzed sources.
 This means there are a total of 3,390 rows in the three dataset combined.
 3,095 of the 3,390 Records contained valuable insights.

 In certain cases, some Records may not be included in the analytics.
 This is because either they are blank (contain no unstructured text), contain gobbledygook e.g. "#@xvf^&7", or contain text that has no Topics or Opinion e.g. "very".
-Records such as these do not contain valuable insights.
-Online reviews can often contain no unstructured text as publishers may just want to leave a start rating.
+Records such as these do not contain valuable insights and are not analyzed.
+Online reviews sometimes don not contain any unstructured text, as publishers may just want to leave a star rating, and thus are ignored during the text mining process.

-A Comment is a group of statements that share the same meaning (the same topic and opinion and have a sentiment assigned to it).
+A Comment group is a group of Comments that share the same meaning (the same Topic and Opinion and have the same sentiment assigned to it).
 A Record can contain numerous Comments and the same Comment can be present in numerous Records.

 For example “The weather was sunny so we loved our stay.” may be one Record.
 It contains two Comments.